eclipse-che/che-docs/src/main/_docs/portable-workspaces/chedir-getting-started.md

 ---
 tags: [ "eclipse" , "che" ]
-title: Getting Started
+title: Chedir - Getting Started
 excerpt: "Convert any repository into a developer workspace."
 layout: docs
-permalink: /:categories/getting-started/
+permalink: /:categories/chedir-getting-started/
 ---
 {% include base.html %}
 The Chedir getting started guide will walk you through your first Chedir project, and show the basic features Chedir has to offer.

-If you are curious what benefits Chedir has to offer, you should also read the [Why Chedir?]({{base}}/docs/chedir/why/index.html) page.
+If you are curious what benefits Chedir has to offer, you should also read the [Why Chedir?]({{base}}{{site.links["chedir-why"]}}) page.

-Before diving into your first workspace, please check how to use the latest version of Chedir, which is also part of the [Eclipse Che CLI]({{base}}/docs/setup/getting-started/index.html).
+Before diving into your first workspace, please check how to use the latest version of Chedir, which is also part of the [Eclipse Che CLI]({{base}}{{site.links["setup-cli"]}}).
 And since Docker is required for everything related to Che, make sure that is installed as well.

 ```shell